bepoooe/instagram-scraper/README.md

 The data is saved to: `instagram_data/USERNAME_TIMESTAMP/USERNAME.FORMAT`

+### HTML Report Features

+The HTML report includes:
+- Dark mode design
+- Tab-based navigation between table and list views
+- Summary statistics (posts count, total likes, total comments)
+- Search functionality for posts
+- Responsive design for mobile and desktop
+- Interactive elements with hover effects

 ## How It Works

 This scraper uses Apify's "shu8hvrXbJbY3Eb9W" actor, which is a reliable Instagram scraper.
-It's configured to use the "directUrls" approach, which has proven to be the most effective method for retrieving Instagram profile data.
+It's configured to use the "directUrls" approach with a limit of 100 posts per profile.

 ## Data Structure

 The exported data contains the following information for each Instagram post:
 - Post ID and shortcode
 - Post type (image, video, etc.)
-- Caption and description
+- Caption
 - Number of likes and comments
 - Timestamp
 - Owner username
 - URL

-- And more depending on what the API returns
+### JSON Format
+Contains the complete data structure with all fields as returned by the API.

+### CSV Format
+Contains a flattened version with the most important fields in tabular format.

+### HTML Format
+An interactive web page that allows browsing, filtering, and searching the data.

 ## Troubleshooting